 Historical Records by Sima Qian is the first written documentation about the first emperor’s tomb:

 The site includes three streams, and his coffin is encased in a bronze sarcophagus.
 The floor of the central burial chamber floats on rivers, lakes and seas of mercury…The vaulted ceiling is inlayed with pearls and gems to emulate the sun, moon and principle stars of the constellations in the night sky.
 Whale oil lamps are brightly lit for an everlasting effect of illustriousness.

+Using modern scientific techniques, scientists have revealed details that may confirm the historical record of Sima Qian.
 As noted, Qian wrote that designers of the tomb used mercury to create simulations of rivers and seas in the tomb.
-Archaeologists have detected extremely high levels of mercury in the area of the tomb.
-They found the bronze horses and chariots in various passageways that they believe lead to the burial chamber.
-Imaging and other tests revealed the presence of a vast amount of metal.
-This also affirms Qian’s account that the Emperor took his treasures with him.
+Archaeologists have detected extremely high levels of mercury in the area.
+Additionally, imaging and other tests revealed the presence of a vast amount of metal within.
+This also affirms Qian’s account that the emperor took his treasures with him.